-The Summer Schools of Slavonic Studies offering Czech language courses are organised by several public universities in the Czech Republic.
-The courses are held during the summer months, their length ranges from 2 to 4 weeks and are designed for foreign students, teachers, translators and interpreters and other experts active in the field of Czech/Slavonic studies.
+The Summer Schools of Slavonic Studies offering Czech language courses are organised by several public universities in Czechia.
+The courses are held during the summer months, their length ranges from 3 to 4 weeks and are designed for foreign students, teachers, translators and interpreters and other experts active in the field of Czech/Slavonic studies.
 The Summer Schools offer language courses at various levels of proficiency, seminars on the Czech literature, culture and history, free-time activities including theatrical, musical and dance performances, trips etc.

 Each year the Czech Ministry of Education, Youth and Sports offers a limited number of scholarships for participation in the Summer Schools of Slavonic Studies to applicants from certain countries.
 The scholarship consists of free board and lodging, coverage of course fees and free access to cultural events which are part of the course programme.